 But new listeners need a bank of content to binge at once.
 Publishing consistently is a key way to build that binge-able bank of episodes.
 Keep plugging along so your new listeners have plenty of content to enjoy and decide to follow you for new episodes.

 4. Consistency helps prevent podfading

 You’ve probably heard the word “podfading” before.
-It’s a common subject in podcasting communities (like our own Podcast Hackers Facebook group).
+It’s a common subject in our Podcast Hackers Facebook group.
 Podfading refers to the tendency to “fade away” from podcasting over time by waiting longer and longer to release episodes until you eventually stop altogether.